-We are excited to announce that the James River has been selected as one of the three finalists for the 2019 Thiess International Riverprize awarded annually by the International River Foundation to recognize remarkable outcomes for rivers, river basins and their communities.
+We are excited to announce that the James River has been selected as the winner for the 2019 Thiess International Riverprize!
+This achievement is awarded biennially by the International River Foundation to recognize remarkable outcomes for rivers, river basins and their communities.
 The prize is considered the most coveted award of river and watershed restoration and is based on accomplishments in integrated river basin management.

-We would also like to offer congratulations to the two other river finalists, the Chicago River in Illinois and the Whangawehi Stream in New Zealand.
-Being selected is a tremendous honor, so kudos to you and your work in your respective water systems!
+We would also like to offer congratulations to the two other river finalists, the Chicago River in Illinois and the Whangawehi Stream in New Zealand for their achievements in their respective water systems!

 What is the Thiess International Riverprize?